nuagenetworks/nuage-metroae/Documentation/GETTING_STARTED.md

 ### vCenter

-- [ ] User specified in build_vars.yml has required permissions to create and configure a VM.
+- [ ] User specified has required permissions to create and configure a VM.
 - [ ] ovftool has been downloaded from VMware onto the MetroÆ Host.
 - [ ] pyvmomi has been installed on MetroÆ Host: `pip install pyvmomi`.